What is a Mindset?

 “Mindset is a set of attitudes or fixed ideas that somebody has and that are often difficult to change” – Oxford Dictionary

-Mindset is the way we see the world around us and the way we define our own self-image.
+Therefore, mindset is the way we see the world around us and the way we define our own self-image.
 It’s also our attitude towards learning and towards life in general.

 According to Carol Dweck, psychologist and professor at Stanford, your beliefs have a strong impact on whether you will achieve whatever you want in life and she discovered that mindset plays a big role in everyone’s life.
 Carol studies human motivation, researches why people succeed and what we can do to foster success, in any area of life.
 As she describes: “My research looks at the origins of these mindsets, their role in motivation and self-regulation, and their impact on achievement and interpersonal processes.”